icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [Global Urban Street Networks](https://geoffboeing.com/publications/street-network-models-indicators-world/) - Ready‐to‐use global street network models and calculated indicators in a GIS format.
 Additional Information: [Geopackage Download](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/E5TPDQ)
 - [Rapid Transit Database](https://www.itdp.org/rapid-transit-database/) - Collection of all rapid transit corridors worldwide, including bus rapid transit, light rail, and subway, published by the Institute for Transportation & Development Policy.
 - [Transit Equity Dashboards](https://dashboard.transitcenter.org/) - Equity analysis of transit systems in seven (and counting) US cities, published by TransitCenter.
-- [Accessibility Observatory](http://access.umn.edu/data/datasets/) - As part of the Access Across America series the Accessibility Observatory at UMN evaluates accessibility in major U.S. metropolitan areas.
-It is the most detailed evaluation to date of access to jobs by auto, transit, bike, and walk and it enables direct comparison of the accessibility performance of America's largest metropolitan areas.
+- [Accessibility Observatory](http://access.umn.edu/data/datasets/) - As part of the Access Across America series the Accessibility Observatory at UMN evaluates multiple modes of transportation accessibility in major U.S. metropolitan areas.
 Reports are published annually, and select data sets are available through the University of Minnesota's Digital Conservatory.

 ## Vendor Data Resources
 Vendors that can provide purchased or licensed data for a variety of uses.